DUNE/dune-justin/docs/justin_command.man_page.md

     	      session.

-           create-request [--description DESC] [--mql QUERY|--monte-carlo COUNT]
+           create-workflow [--description DESC] [--mql QUERY|--monte-carlo COUNT]
     	      [--scope SCOPE] [--refind-start-date YYYYMMDD]
     	      [--refind-duration-days DAYS] [--refind-interval-hours HOURS]
-    	      Create a new, empty request in the database, optionally with the given short, human-readable description and either a MetaCat Query Language expression or the count of the number of Monte Carlo instances to run.
+    	      Create a new, empty workflow in the database, optionally with the given short, human-readable description and either a MetaCat Query Language expression or the count of the number of Monte Carlo instances to run.